Santa Ana Refuge & Asylum Lawyer

 How Long Does the Asylum Process Take?

 The duration of the asylum application process can vary significantly.
 After applying, a date for an interview is typically set within 21 days, although the actual wait time for an interview may be longer due to backlogs.
 Post-interview, it generally takes around 180 days to get a decision; however, any delays, additional information requests, or required hearings can extend this timeline.
 Yekrangi & Associates works diligently to ensure every aspect of your application is addressed promptly to avoid unnecessary delays.
+Connect with a Santa Ana asylum attorney as soon as possible.

 What Are the Rights of an Asylee in the United States?